Has one of your family members experienced a stroke and you’re wondering if you’re at risk?

 This is because obesity can come with a number of other health concerns as well.

-At our clinic, we sometimes see obesity linked with the following treatments:
+At our physical therapy clinics, we sometimes see obesity linked to the following conditions:

-To be clear – obesity doesn’t necessarily lead to the list of conditions above, nor does not being obese eliminate your risk of these factors – but they can sometimes be related.
+Not being obese also doesn’t eliminate your risk of these factors, but they can sometimes be related.

 In the meantime, here are some options to help you naturally lower your blood pressure:

-• Reduce your salt intake – salt makes you retain water, which can add extra water to your blood, increasing the pressure on your blood vessels
+- Reduce your salt intake, as salt makes you retain water, which can add extra water to your blood, increasing the pressure on your blood vessels.

-• Increase the amount you exercise – this makes your heart stronger, so it can pump more blood more easily, decreasing your blood pressure
+- Increase the amount you exercise as this makes your heart stronger, so it can pump more blood more easily, decreasing your blood pressure.

-• Avoid high cholesterol foods – cholesterol can build up on the inside of your arteries, narrowing them, increasing your blood pressure, and making your heart have to work harder to push blood through them
+- Avoid high-cholesterol foods because cholesterol can build up on the inside of your arteries, narrowing them, increasing your blood pressure, and making your heart have to work harder to push blood through them.

 3. Keep Your Diabetes Under Control